frontiertower/wifi/replit.md

 *   **Daily Counters**: Atomic SQL upserts for daily guest registration counts.
 *   **Unified Guest Form**: Combines guest registration types into a single progressive disclosure form with conditional fields and password protection.
 *   **Booking System**: A `/booking` route allows users to book events/meetings, supporting both existing events and custom events, with comprehensive organizer details and multi-layer validation.
+*   **Building Directory**: A `/directory` route displays all building tenants (companies and individuals) with location (floor/office) and contact information (phone, email, telegram, website).
+A `/addlisting` form allows users to add new directory entries with backend validation ensuring data integrity.

 ## External Dependencies